awslabs/project-lakechain/docs/src/content/docs/flow-control/reducer.md

 #### Static Counter

-The static counter strategy allows you to reduce all events belonging to the same `chainId`, based on a static counter.
+The static counter strategy reduces all events belonging to the same `chainId`, based on a static counter.
 It allows you to specify the number of documents to aggregate together before reducing them into a single event.

 This strategy is a good fit when you know the exact number of documents that you expect to be reduced.

 For example, let's say that you want to translate a document in french, english, and spanish using the [Translate Text Processor](/project-lakechain/text-processing/translate-text-processor), and reduce the translated documents back together to zip them.
-In this case, you know that you will be expecting 3 documents associated with the 3 translated languages.
+In this case, you know that you will be expecting exaxtly 3 documents associated with the translated languages.

 ##### Unmatched Events

-As the reducer awaits for the static count condition to be met, it will aggregate documents for a period of 48 hours.
-If the condition is unmet after this period, the aggregated documents will be dismissed, and no event will be created.
+As the reducer awaits for the static count condition to be met, it will aggregate documents for a period of up to 48 hours.
+If the counter is not reached after this period, the aggregated documents will be dismissed.

+Similarly, if a reduce operation already occurred for a given chain identifier, any subsequent document that may arrive after the count condition has been met will be dismissed.

 ##### Usage